giocolella/Penetration-Testing-Report-of-Custom-Netowk-using-CyberBattleSim/README.md

-# 🔥 Penetration Testing Report of Custom Netowork using CyberBattleSim
+# 🔥 Penetration Testing Report of Custom Netowork using CyberBattleSim and comparison with other simulators and real life tools
 **From Simulation to Real-World Penetration Testing & Ethical Hacking**

 [![Python](https://img.shields.io/badge/Python-3.x-blue.svg)](https://www.python.org/)